iri-val/music-history/essays/song-5/index.md

 ## About the song
 The song Blue Yodel No. 1 is about a character named Thelma, the story is told through her past lover who is the narrator and the perspective behind the lyrics (Atkins, John.
 2010.)

-  Over the course of the song it is established that it takes place in Atlanta, Georgia and the narrator wants to leave and go to a different state out west like Texas or up north to Tennessee as mentioned in the text the narrator is very angry at the two other characters in the song Thelma as previously stated is a past romantic interest of the narrator and the third character is the person who Thelma was currently in a romantic relationship with, from the lyrics we can infer that the narrator plans to purchase a long barreled firearm and murder the man that Thelma is dating and maim and or possibly murder Thelma herself, then escape off to and just from the lyrics it is unclear if Thelma is cheating or has just moved on to someone new so that could be a reason that the narrator's mother seems to be ready to renounce him along with the rest of Georgia.
+  Over the course of the song it is established that it takes place in Atlanta, Georgia and the narrator wants to leave and go to a different state out west like Texas or up north to Tennessee.

+In the text the narrator is very angry at the two other characters in the song Thelma as previously stated is a past romantic interest of the narrator and the third character is the person who Thelma was currently in a romantic relationship with.

+From the lyrics we can infer that the narrator plans to purchase a long barreled firearm and murder the man that Thelma is dating and maim and or possibly murder Thelma herself, then escape off to and just from the lyrics it is unclear if Thelma is cheating or has just moved on to someone new so that could be a reason that the narrator's mother seems to be ready to renounce him along with the rest of Georgia.

 The words in this song that during the time period would make sense are harder to understand today which decreases the punch of the double entendre that is used throughout the song

 Turpentine is a blend of pine resin and oils that is very very flammable and is toxic if swallowed and if swallowed can be fatal.

 “water drinks like cherry wine” is specifically used as a comparison metaphorically to turpentine and these phrases together are meant to compare locations and declare one better than the other.

 “I'm gonna buy me a pistol just as long as I'm tall” is a way to express his bravado and is an over exaggeration to show that the narrator is not thinking clearly which is supported by deciding to escape to two different states in different directions.